#SmallBusiness

 November 11th: Singles’ Day

-Singles’ Day began in China in the 1990s as an unofficial holiday for those not in relationships, but it has since grown into the world’s largest shopping event.
-Each year, millions of consumers go online in search of deals, and with strong demand for international brands, the event offers major opportunities for Canadian cross-border e-commerce businesses.
+Singles’ Day started in China in the 1990s, but it has since grown into the world’s largest online shopping event.
+Millions of consumers go online looking for deals each year.
+With high demand for international brands, the event offers substantial opportunities for Canadian cross-border e-commerce businesses.
+To stand out, show your international delivery options.
+Make shipping cut-off dates clear.
+This helps global customers trust they will get their orders on time.

 graphic image of shopping holidays